divnix/digga/README.md

 - [devshell](https://github.com/numtide/devshell)

 ## Divnix
-The divnix org is an open space that spontaniously formed out of "the Nix".
+The divnix org is an open space that spontaneously formed out of "the Nix".
-It is really just a place where otherwise unrelated people a) get together and b) stuff done.
+It is really just a place where otherwise unrelated people work together and get stuff done.

-It's a place to stop "geeking out in isolation" (or within company boundaries), experiment and learn together and iterate quickly on best practices.
+It's a place to stop "geeking out in isolation" (or within company boundaries).
+A place to experiment, learn together, and iterate quickly on best practices.
 That's what it is.

-It might eventually become a non-profit if that's not too complicated or if those goals are sufficiently upstreamed into "the Nix", dissolved.
+It might eventually become a non-profit if that's not too complicated or, if those goals are sufficiently upstreamed into "the Nix", dissolved.

 # License